hMiZ-STD/TOC-Assignment/README.md

 This simulator shows you **exactly why you're wrong** — step by step, with animated parse trees, side-by-side derivations, a guided lesson, and a quiz at the end to confirm that you now understand the thing you were wrong about.

-It works entirely in the browser.
-No backend.
-No bundler.
-No `node_modules` folder that weighs more than your OS.
-You can literally `python -m http.server` it and go.

 ---

 ## 📚 The Six Cases That Will Change You